ZOE LEONARD

 Limited capacity

-Ceija Stoijka: Making Visible, curated by Lynne Cooke, is on view at the Drawing Center until June 7th.
+Ceija Stojka: Making Visible, curated by Lynne Cooke, with Noelig Le Roux, is on view at The Drawing Center until June 7th.

 Zoe Leonard (b.
 1961) is an artist working in photography, sculpture, and installation.
 Her recent exhibition Al río / To the River toured from 2022 to 2025 at Mudam Luxembourg, Musée d'Art Moderne de Paris, Museum of Contemporary Art, Australia, and The Chinati Foundation, Marfa.
 The Whitney Museum and LA MoCA presented a survey exhibition of her work in 2018.
 She lives in New York.

-Lynne Cooke (b.
-1952) is a curator.
-She has served as Senior Curator at the National Gallery of Art in Washington DC (2014 - 2026), as Deputy Director and Chief Curator at the Museo Reina Sofia in Madrid, Spain (2008 - 2012, and as Curator at the Dia Art Foundation in New York City (1991–2008).
-She has organized major exhibitions with Rosemarie Trockel, Blinky Palermo, Richard Serra, and Zoe Leonard, among many others.
-Major group exhibitions include Woven Histories: Textiles and Modern Abstraction 2023) and Outliers and American Vanguard Art (2018).
+Lynne Cooke is a curator and writer.
+She has served as Senior Curator at the National Gallery of Art in Washington DC (2014–2026), as Deputy Director and Chief Curator at the Museo Reina Sofia in Madrid, Spain (2008–2012), and as Curator at the Dia Art Foundation in New York City (1991–2008).
+She has organized major exhibitions with Rosemarie Trockel, Blinky Palermo, Richard Serra, James Castle, and Zoe Leonard, among many others.
+Major exhibitions include Woven Histories: Textiles and Modern Abstraction (2023) and Outliers and American Vanguard Art (2018).
 She lives in New York.

-Ceija Stojka (1933 - 2013) was a self-taught Austrian-Romani painter and narrator.
-Deported at the age of ten, she survived to three concentration camps, Auschwitz, Ravensbrück and Bergen-Belsen.
-In the 1980s, she began to draw on her memories, initially through oral narrations and poems, and subsequently through painting.
-Her work has been exhibited in major exhibitions in Germany, Austria, the United States, Japan, France, and Spain.
+Ceija Stojka (1933–2013) was an Austrian-Romani painter, author, and activist.
+Deported at the age of ten, she survived three concentration camps, Auschwitz-Birkenau, Ravensbrück and Bergen-Belsen.
+In the 1980s, she began to draw on her childhood experiences, initially though the publication of a memoir and poems, and subsequently through paintings and drawings.
+Her work has been included in major exhibitions in Germany, France, Spain, the Netherlands, and Sweden.